Episode Transcript

 It's weld its a the higher burn rate than the

-actual lunium does.
 Right, So you're right, it's hard.
-Rights

-get into and play with.
+to get into and play with, yep.

-there are some people out there that can do it, James,
+are some people out there that can do it, James,

-you might be able to do it, Dude, It's super
+you might be able to do it, Dude.
+It's super

 hard because you have to break through that oxide layer